davx1992/simple-chat/README.md

 # simple-chat
 Simple-Chat is Node.JS based Chat Server.
-Simple-Chat supports basic chat chat features.
+Simple-Chat supports basic chat features.
 [Simple-Chat-Client](https://github.com/davx1992/simple-chat-client) is package should could be used to connect to Simple-Chat server.

 ## Installation